Sourcing and Manufacturing in China

 Resource Allocation:

-• Effective resource assignments should be based on production needs and capacity.
-Considerations can include the scope and scale of the demand based on market and sales data and internal human resources.
+Effective resource assignments should be based on production needs and capacity.
+Considerations may include the scope and scale of demand, based on market and sales data, as well as internal human resources.

 Pro Tip: Implement a resource management tool to monitor resource utilisation.